 The online sports betting section is a little different, as it's not controlled by the Holland Casino.
 Instead, it's under the control of two companies by the name of De Lotto and Scientific Games Racing B.V.
 The former handles the full range of sports betting markets with the sole exception of horse racing betting, which Scientific Games Racing B.V. exclusively deals with.
 De Lotto-owned toto.dl is the only legal online sportsbook available to Dutch citizens.
 Sports gambling is fairly subdued here when compared to the rest of Europe, again as a result of the strict regulations and limits.

-Field hockey is the secondary sport in Holland, with the 2014 Hockey World Cup taking place in The Hague.
-The host team will definitely be among the favourites, with high hopes of securing a fourth World Cup triumph.
+Field hockey is the secondary sport in Holland, with the Dutch national teams often performing exceptionally well.
 Golf and tennis are also popular, while cycling is given equal importance as both a mode of transport and competitive sport.
 Dutch cyclists' impressive Tour de France achievements in the late 60s and early 80s helped to inspire a dedicated fan base which still remains strong today.

-The landscape of online gambling in Holland is set to change dramatically in January 2015.
+The landscape of online gambling in Holland is set to change dramatically in the near future.
 The country is likely to grant licences to foreign competitors, spelling the end for its state monopoly on gambling.
 There will, however, be strict guidelines to which each operator will have to adhere to in order to gain a licence.

 The Dutch government will drop the tax rate from 29% to 20% on profits from online gambling to increase competition from operators.
 However, agreements will be in place to prevent problem gamblers getting themselves into trouble, in addition to enforced contributions to a responsible gambling fund.
 The plan is to limit certain users' playing time and also monitor the situation through a national register of gamblers who violate limits.

-The new laws haven't been confirmed yet, but draft legislation was published for parliament in May 2013.
+So far, the proposal has been approved by the Dutch House of Representatives, awaiting final approval by the Senate.
 Given the current laws' outdated motives in relation to the rest of the EU, the legislation is expected to pass.

 DISCLAIMER: Online Wagering is illegal in some Jurisdictions.